smjonas/live-command.nvim/README.md

 A list of highlight groups per edit type (insertion, replacement or deletion) used for highlighting buffer changes.
 The value can be `nil` in which case no highlights will be shown for that type.
 If `hl_groups.deletion` is `nil`, deletion edits will not be undone which is otherwise done to make them visible.

+---

+`hl_range: table`

+Default: `{ 0, 0, kind = "relative" }`

+Determines the line range the command is executed on to calculate the highlights.
+By default, if you run a command like `42Norm dsb`, changes to buffer lines outside the given range (here: `42,42`) will not be previewed for performance reasons.
+For certain commands that operate on surrounding lines (such as `dsb`), it makes sense to increase this range, e.g. `{ -20, 20, kind = "relative" }`.
+This will include the previous / next 20 lines.
+To make sure that all highlights are shown, you can use `{ 1, -1, kind = "absolute" }` (lines are 1-based, negative values are counted from the end of the buffer).

+---

+Like this project?
+Give it a :star: to show your support!

+Also consider checking out my other plugin [inc-rename.nvim](https://github.com/smjonas/inc-rename.nvim), which is optimized for live-renaming with LSP.